 The competitive exclusion principle, a founding principle of ecology, states that two species that compete for the same resources cannot coexist when that resource is limited (Hardin 1960), and there are many classic examples across multiple taxa showing that species with the same niche requirements cannot occupy the same location (Zaret and Rand 1971, Jaeger 1971).
 A “checkerboard” spatial distribution pattern, where two species never occupy the same location leading to a distribution that resembles a black and red checkerboard (Diamond 1975, Diamond et al. 2015), has been used as observational support for competition, but can also result from habitat specialization.
 This type of pattern is not uncommon in communities, as shown by Gotelli and McGabe’s (2002) meta-analysis of 96 presence absence matrices.
 More refined rules have been developed concerning seemingly similar species occupying the same location and competition for resources.
 The theory of limiting similarity states that for species to coexist in a stable way, they must have some level of dissimilarity in their niches (Pacala and Tilman 1994).
 These well documented theories have led to decades of a paradigm whereby the only way species can co-exist in a stable community is if the niche requirements of the species are very different from one another.
 However, recent theoretical work suggests that more similar species may coexist more easily than species with greater niche differences (Agrawal et al. 2007).

 Facilitative interactions are those during which at least one party benefits from the interaction and neither is harmed.
 Facilitative interactions have been well documented in plant communities and can underlie patterns of co-existence between species.
 These types of interactions can be direct, such as when the pine species Pinus felxilis provides wind protections and shade for other plant species, allowing them to survive over several years when they would not otherwise (Baumeiser and Callaway 2006).
 Facilitative interactions can also be indirect, such as where small seedlings benefit from the reduced competition with herbs, due to the increased pressure placed on the herbs by the local shrubs (Cuesta et al 2010).
 These facilitative interactions promote the co-occurrence of species and overall higher species richness within local environments leading to a pattern opposite of the checkerboard patterns.
-When two species are closely linked to one another, they form a perfect opposite checkerboard, where they are always found in the same location.
+When two species are closely linked to one another, they form a perfect opposite checkerboard, where they are always found in the same location (Robert and Stone 1990)

 The relative abundance of interacting species can have a strong influence on the magnitude and direction, positive or negative, of their interactions.
 In most communities, a few species achieve high abundance (e.g., dominant species) while the rest of the species in the community are less abundant (subordinate species) or even rare (transient species) (Preston 1948, Magurran 2013).
 The abundance of a species can certainly influence the role that species plays in a community to shape its structure and function.
 In grassland plant communities, dominant species help to stabilize the richness and species turnover of community structure over time (Sasaki and Lauenroth 2011), as well as help to maintain ecosystems functions during periods when subordinate species are reduced or removed entirely (Smith and Knapp 2003, Mariotte 2014).
 Dominant species can also influence subordinate species in a more direct manor as shown by Hay (1986) in algal communities, where an increase in dominant species led to an increase in subordinate species due to the dominant species providing habitat for the subordinate species (Hay 1986).